10 super easy decluttering and organizing tips

 You don’t have to do it all at once

 I’ve never agreed with Marie Kondo‘s theory that successful decluttering is a big, multi-day event that you do once and never revisit.
-That may work for some people, but most of us will never have the luxury of dedicating an entire weekend to decluttering.
+That may work for some people, but most of us will never have the luxury—or even the desire—of dedicating an entire weekend to decluttering.

 For me, decluttering is best tackled in smaller chunks.
-Make a list of areas of your home you want to declutter (or save some time by downloading my checklist) and set aside time every week to get it done.
-Some tasks take 15 minutes, others might take a couple of hours.
-It won’t take long until you start to notice the difference in your home.
+Start by making a list of areas of your home you want to declutter (or save some time by downloading my checklist).
+Then, set aside time every week to get it done.
+Some tasks take 15 minutes; others might take a couple of hours.
+Before long, you’ll start to notice the difference in your home.

 When the mood strikes, embrace it